Flight carrying Canadian cruise passengers who tested negative for coronavirus on way home | CBC News

 - Canadians who cleared medical screening disembark after 2-week quarantine on Diamond Princess.

-- Charter flight for eligible Canadians has taken off and on the way to CFB Trenton in Ontario.
+- Charter flight for eligible Canadians en route to CFB Trenton in Ontario.

-- 47 Canadians among more than 630 people from the cruise ship to test positive for COVID-19.
+- 47 Canadians among more than 630 people from the cruise ship to test positive for coronavirus.

-- Local media report that 2 Japanese passengers who tested positive for coronavirus have died.
+- Local media report that 2 Japanese passengers who tested positive have died.

 - 8 confirmed coronavirus cases in Canada, no deaths.

-- No one under quarantine in Trenton, Ont., has shown coronavirus symptoms, health minister says.
+- No one under quarantine in Trenton, Ont., has shown symptoms, health minister says.

-Canadian passengers from the quarantined Diamond Princess cruise ship in Japan who did not test positive for COVID-19 are on a charter flight that took off from Tokyo airport and is expected to arrive at CFB Trenton in Ontario in the wee hours of Friday morning.
+Canadian passengers from the quarantined Diamond Princess cruise ship in Japan who did not test positive for the coronavirus are on a charter flight that took off from Tokyo airport and is expected to arrive at CFB Trenton in Ontario in the wee hours of Friday morning.

-CFB Trenton was the destination for previous repatriation flights that brought people back to Canada from Wuhan, China — the epicentre of the coronavirus outbreak.
+CFB Trenton was the destination for previous repatriation flights that brought people back from Wuhan, China — the epicentre of the coronavirus outbreak.

 But instead of staying there, the Diamond Princess returnees will be transported to the NAV Canada Training Institute in Cornwall, Ont., where they will be placed in quarantine for up to 14 days.

+Foreign Affairs Minister François-Philippe Champagne tweeted that the plane was "wheels up" on Thursday afternoon.

-There were 256 Canadians on the ship, which has been docked in Yokohama since early February.
-Of those, 47 have tested positive for COVID-19, Global Affairs Canada said.
+There were 256 Canadians on the Diamond Princess, which has been docked in Yokohama since early February.
+Of those, 47 have tested positive for the virus, Global Affairs Canada said.
 Those passengers are not among those returning to Canada on the repatriation flight.

 Allan and Diana Chow, an Ontario couple who were also on the Diamond Princess, have been eager to get off the ship, which Allan previously described as a "floating jailhouse."